dzianis-karviha/claude-code-guide/sections/9_getting_started_devto.md

 Always gerund form (-ing) for action.
 ```

-This skill demonstrates several patterns worth noting:

-- **Core philosophy section** — sets expectations for what should and shouldn't be included
-- **Conflict checking** — verifies the skill doesn't duplicate existing functionality
-- **Template structure** — provides a consistent format for all skills
-- **Naming conventions** — ensures skills are easy to find and understand

 Ironically, this skill doesn't follow its own "50-150 lines" recommendation.
 This is not a hard rule, but rather a constraint for Claude Code while it implements the skill - it's forced to keep the information short and provide only necessary details.s